 How to Choose the Right Dog Kennel Size

-1. Measure Your Dog
+1. Measure and Weigh Your Dog

 If you’re using a kennel or crate to train your dog, transport it, or give it its own room, the kennel needs to fit your dog.
 A kennel that’s too small can make a dog uncomfortable.
 A kennel that’s too large can make a dog feel unsafe.

 Grab a tape measure and measure your dog while standing, taking a measurement from the nose to the base of the tail for its length.
 For its height, have your dog sit and then measure it, as some dogs are taller while sitting.
 Add between 2 and 4 inches to both measurements for the ideal crate height and length.

 If you have a puppy, you probably don’t want to constantly buy increasingly larger kennels as it grows.
 Instead, buy a kennel that fits an adult-size dog of that breed.
 Use dividers or a box inside the kennel to temporarily reduce its size.

 2. Go Up a Size in Kennels for Smaller Dogs